 Researchers are testing innovative new ways to protect people against infectious disease – and pursuing effective vaccines to fight bacteria and viruses that have eluded them for decades.

-The technology used to create vaccines in record time during the pandemic marked the start of a new age in the field of vaccine development.
+The technologies used to create vaccines in record time during the pandemic marked the start of a new age in the field of vaccine development.

 Scientists are turning to an array of novel approaches to prevent life-threatening diseases.
 Their ambitions include targeting more strains of pathogens – disease-causing organisms – and different diseases in single vaccines, stimulating stronger immune responses and providing longer-lasting protection.